top of page

 Tariq's want to become an exotic veterinary surgeon was inspired by his own animals, which he was keeping from a very young age.

-Tariq's keeping focus is primarily birds of the family Ramphastidae (toucans, toucanets and aracaris) and Australian pythons - especially carpet pythons.
+Tariq's keeping focus is primarily birds of the family Ramphastidae (toucans, toucanets and aracaris) and Indo-Australian pythons - especially carpet pythons and the dwarf pythons (Antaresia).
 A few other species are kept too (see below).
 The ethos is to focus on few select species and to establish genetically diverse groups of those species, with multiple bloodlines.
-Well-maintained, genetically diverse captive collections can be considered an "invisible ark" reserve of species, which are housed outside of mainstream zoos and public institutions.
-Tariq tries to keep lineage information for animals in the collection to avoid inbreeding and maintain as much genetic diversity as possible.
+Well-maintained, genetically diverse captive collections can be considered an "invisible ark" reserve of species.

 Please see below for currently kept species: